-If you are interested in providing a full range of primary health care services to women, from adolescence throughout the lifespan, Nurse-Midwifery is for you.
-The approach of a certified nurse-midwife is to meet the specific needs of women, offer a variety of options and minimize unnecessary intervention.
+If you are interested in providing a full range of primary health care services to women/individuals, from adolescence throughout the lifespan, Nurse-Midwifery is for you.
+The approach of a certified nurse-midwife is to meet the specific needs of women/individuals, offer a variety of options and minimize unnecessary intervention.
 You will be a skilled health professional emphasizing health promotion and disease prevention, providing preconception counseling, care during pregnancy and childbirth, gynecologic services and peri- and post-menopausal care.
 Certified nurse-midwives also care for newborns through the first 28 days of life.

 Our innovative and supportive Nurse-Midwifery faculty will help prepare you to be a primary health care provider to women and newborns through first-rate experiences in and out of the classroom.
 Didactic classes provide you with a rich theoretical and research-based foundation.
 Your learning experience will be enhanced through the use of advanced teaching technologies and nursing informatics as well as through the faculty’s use of innovative teaching styles and techniques.
 Rotations in a variety of different clinical settings create a broad-based exposure to real-world learning and to the strengths and knowledge of various expert preceptors.
 Vanderbilt School of Nursing also encourages and supports your involvement in the national nurse-midwifery organization, the American College of Nurse-Midwives (ACNM), and helps prepare you for the business of health care as well as your role in the system of health care locally, nationally and internationally.